grannycart/dopecentury/possible-future-entries.md

 * Jack Bauer style internal dialog
     * Pulling race radio out of his ear
     * "Time! time! give me the time!"
+    * maybe one long paragraph, which is how a bike race feels, and also since it would all be in his head
 * rules of the smug god
 * sonic titan: a huge sound that travels across the lanscape
 * a paleolithic father and daughter walk barefoot across a muddy landscape full of mammoths, sloths, and saber-toothed monster.
 They are starving and heard that a group nearby had secured a large pile of meat.